memgraph/docs/docs/reference-guide/storage-modes.md

 This significantly simplifies management of objects since we don't have to think whether some object is valid or not.
 On the other hand, such design change requires moving from pessimistic to an optimistic approach for conflict resolution between transactions.
-This means that at the moment, conflict is checked at the transaction's commit time with the help of RocksDB's transaction support.
-This also implies that deltas are cleared after transaction ends so you can even get more efficient execution in the terms of memory.
+This means that for the disk storage, the conflict is checked at the transaction's commit time with the help of RocksDB's transaction support.
+This also implies that deltas are cleared after transaction ends so it is possible to get even more efficient execution in the terms of memory.
 We still need deltas to fully support Cypher's semantic for write queries.
 Such design also simplifies the process of garbage collection since then we only need to take care about data on disk.